bitcoinz-wallets/TxtZ/README.md

 #### Setup BitcoinZ Full Node
 Build and setup a BitcoinZ node using the insight patched node repository: https://github.com/btcz/bitcoinz-insight-patched

-## Docker Compose
-TxtZ has support for Docker Compose to make it easy to quickly build and launch the TxtZ service.

-Copy the `env-defaults` template to the Docker Compose environment file:

-    cp ./docker/env-defaults .env

-Edit the `.env` file and add the required Twilio configuration:

-    vim .env

-Launch the TxtZ service with the following command:

-    docker-compose up

 ## Services
 When Twilio receives a message, the Twilio service will send a notification to